 The image on the right is an “authenticated” Borer awl flake tool from Africa.
-The piece on the left from my collection is considered a “random rock” by the local “experts”
+The piece on the left from my collection is considered a “random rock” by the local “experts”.

 The same thing here.
 The convergent convex side scraper on the right is from France and on display at the Royal Ontario Museum.
 The piece on the left is another “random rock” from my collection.
-Both have a sharp convex groove running along the top edge and they both have the same colour orange residual stain in the same location.
+Both have a convex groove running along the top edge and they both have the same colour orange residual stain in the same location.

-The “random rock” on the left below is from my collection.
+The “random rock” on the left is from my collection.
 The “artifact” on the right I believe is from France.

 Both have a highly polished area in the same location and only that location on what I would call the bottom.